 Just like a student taking classes on campus, you need to manage your time by setting up a study schedule.
 Set aside regular blocks of time each week for your online class.
 It's a good idea to let friends and family know this is your time for school.
 When people see you're committed to your studies, they'll respect your time.

-Do the GeorgiaVIEW Vista Tutorial
+Do the GeorgiaVIEW Desire2Learn Tutorial

 Log in Every Day